-At a time when everything seems so uncertain and we aren’t quite sure how to protect ourselves from the effects of COVID-19, one thing we can do is arm our family with a strong immune system!
+By now we all know that wearing masks and social distancing can help to protect ourselves from the effects of COVID-19.
+One other very important thing we can do is arm our family with a strong immune system!
 So what are some ways to boost our family’s immune system?
 We put together a list of some healthy habits you can adopt that will give your family’s immune system a boost.

 SERVE MORE FRUITS AND VEGETABLES

 Eat the rainbow!
 Think of all of the most colorful fruits and veggies, like bell peppers, berries, carrots, green beans, oranges.
 Fruits and veggies contain many immunity-boosting phytonutrients, such as vitamin C and carotenoids.
 You can increase the body’s production of infection-fighting white blood cells and interferon (an antibody that coats cell surfaces to block out viruses) with phytonutrients!
 Don’t forget to pack at least one fruit and veggie in your child’s lunchbox, and serve a different veggie with dinner.
 Fruits, paired with a protein and healthy fat, make excellent after school snacks.